 Exercise science is the study of physiological and functional adaptations to movement.
 The field is richly interdisciplinary, involving such disciplines as anatomy, chemistry, biology, physiology, biomechanics, exercise prescription, psychology, nutrition, and injury management.
 Rigorous and systematic study of these disciplines enables students to understand how and why people move and the factors which limit and enhance our capacity to move.

 The exercise science major at St. Olaf is designed for students interested in the advanced and specialized study of the biophysical aspects of exercise.
 The major supports academic linkages across disciplines and provides excellent preparation in a wide variety of fields.
 It also prepares students for entry into graduate school in one of the disciplines related to exercise science (such as physical therapy and rehabilitation, biomechanics, nutrition, exercise physiology, sports medicine, chiropractics, cardiac rehabilitation).
-It is recommended that this major be complemented by other majors or concentrations of interest to the student; the Biomedical Studies Concentration or Neuroscience Concentration may be of particular interest.
+It is recommended that this major be complemented by other majors or concentrations of interest to the student; the biomedical studies or neuroscience concentrations may be of particular interest.